 Non-Resident DUI – California DMV Case

-If you are arrested in California for a DUI, you should set a DMV hearing within 10 days whether you have a CA license or an out of state license.
-You should never give up your right to challenge the DMV from taking you CA driving privilege away.
-If you lose the CA DMV case, your driving privilege in CA will be suspended for the length of time a CA driver would have their license suspended.
-4 months on a first offense and 1 year on a 2nd or 3rd offense.
-To get your driving privilege in CA reinstated you will need to wait the suspension period, show the CA DMV proof of an SR-22, and pay a reinstatement fee.
-Your license in your home state or any other state that is not CA will not be affected by you losing the CA DMV hearing.
+If you are arrested in California for a DUI, you should set a DMV hearing within 10 days whether you have a California license or an out-of-state license.
+You should never give up your right to challenge the DMV from taking you California driving privilege away.
+If you lose the California DMV case, your driving privilege in California will be suspended for the length of time a California driver would have their license suspended – 4 months on a first offense and 1 year on a 2nd or 3rd offense.
+To get your driving privilege in California reinstated you will need to wait the suspension period, show the California DMV proof of an SR-22, and pay a reinstatement fee.
+Your license in your home state or any other state that is not California will not be affected by you losing the California DMV hearing.

 Interstate Driver’s License Compact